DHRI-Curriculum/NLTK_DHRI/sections/03-using-the-nltk-corpus.md

 import matplotlib
 ```

-matplotlib is a library for making graphs.
+`matplotlib` is a library for making graphs.
 In the middle of this tutorial, we are going to make a dispersion plot of words in our texts.

-Finally, because of a quirk of Jupyter notebooks, we need to specify that matplotlib should display its graphs in the notebook (as opposed to in a separate window), so we type this command (this is technically a Jupyter command, not Python):
+Finally, because of a quirk of Jupyter notebooks, we need to specify that `matplotlib` should display its graphs in the notebook (as opposed to in a separate window), so we type this command (this is technically a Jupyter command, not Python):

 ```python
 %matplotlib inline
 ```

-All three of these commands can be written in the same cell and run all at once (<kbd>Shift</kbd> + <kbd>Enter</kbd>) or in different cells.
+All three of these commands can be written in the same cell and run all at once (<kbd>shift</kbd> + <kbd>enter</kbd>) or in different cells.

 ![Image showing that the three lines given above can be written in a single cell in the Jupyter notebook, one after another](../images/imports.png)